 R. R. Clarke (NCM)

 Pits and large patch of cinder near Cromer Lodge gate of Felbrigg Hall.

 R. R. Clarke (NCM).

-November 2006.
 Felbrigg Estate Woodland Archaeological Earthwork Rapid Identification Survey.
-Site 18.
+Great Wood, Site 18:

 A near 200m long area of two depressions up to 25m wide and 3m deep, aligned northnorthwest-southsoutheast, the northern longer one cut by the drive.